trashify/generator-dup/README.md

 ## Introduction

 This is a generator I use for my modules.
-It uses [JavaScript Standard Style](https://github.com/feross/standard) for linting, [Mocha](http://mochajs.org/) as a test framework and [Chai](http://chaijs.com/) as a assertion library.
+It uses [JavaScript Standard Style](https://github.com/feross/standard) for linting, [Jest](https://facebook.github.io/jest/) as a test platform and [Husky](https://github.com/typicode/husky) for easy Git Hooks.

 ## Install